submariner-io/submariner-website/src/content/operations/deployment/subctl/_index.en.md

 |:-----------------------------|:----------------------------------------------------------------------------|
 | `--kubeconfig` `<string>`    | Absolute path(s) to the kubeconfig file(s) (default `$HOME/.kube/config`)
 | `--kubecontext` `<string>`   | Kubeconfig context to use
+| `--in-cluster`              | Use the in-cluster configuration to connect to Kubernetes.
+Use when running `diagnose` from a Pod in cluster

 ### `gather`